strimzi/strimzi-kafka-oauth/README.md

 #### Configuring the listeners

-In order to configure Strimzi Kafka OAuth for the listener, you first need to enable SASL security for the listener, and enable SASL_OAUTHBEARER mechanism.
+In order to configure Strimzi Kafka OAuth for the listener, you first need to enable SASL security for the listener, and enable SASL/OAUTHBEARER mechanism.

 For example, let's have two listeners, one for inter-broker communication (REPLICATION), and one for Kafka clients to connect (CLIENT):